chanhman/walkthedog/README.md

 Considering the size of my company and the dual roles of developer and dog walker, I have opted to maintain a minimal tech stack.
 The selection of tools has been made based on the availability of resources, with the aim of tapping into a large developer community and accessing robust tools.
 Additionally, I prioritize a positive developer experience, so tools with excellent documentation were taken into account.

-### Frontend: Next.js
+### Frontend

-Next.js was chosen for its versatile setup configurations and its ability to run on both the client and server sides.
-Depending on the specific requirements of different parts of the app, I have the flexibility to choose between client-side or server-side rendering.
-Next.js comes with built-in support for TypeScript, various styling methods like CSS Modules, and integrated routing, reducing the need for extensive configuration.
+- Next.js (https://nextjs.org/): versatile setup configurations and its ability to run on both the client and server sides, built-in support for TypeScript, various styling methods like CSS Modules, and integrated routing, reducing the need for extensive configuration.
 For instance, if I were to use React or Create React App alone, I would have to install and configure those tools separately.
+- TypeScript (https://www.typescriptlang.org/): For typing and intellisense, creates documentation of what components accepts.
+- CSS Modules (https://github.com/css-modules/css-modules): Initially keeping the CSS simple, auto class name generation, no need to learn a specific way to write CSS (For example Tailwind).
+Other methods will be introduced as the application grows.

-### Backend: Supabase
+### Backend

-Similar to the frontend, I sought a backend tool that required minimal configuration, particularly in areas such as database management, storage, and user authentication.
+Supabase (https://supabase.com/): minimal configuration, particularly in areas such as database management, storage, and user authentication.
 While alternatives like Firebase are available, opting for a tool that utilizes Postgres opens up opportunities for accessing additional resources and allows for easy service switching, avoiding vendor lock-in.

 ### Miscellaneous: